hooroo/query_ar/README.md

 Of course, Pull Requests are very welcome.
 If you have any doubts about the appropriateness of a particular feature you want to add, please don't hesitate to create a GitHub issue and we can discuss.

+## TODO:

+* Write up documentation for eagerloading with .includes.
+* Right now we get errors when we don't .include any relations

 ## Contributing

 1. Fork it